PPN Member Highlight: Michelle Temu

 Michelle believes that the principles of fundraising are deeply embedded in Pacific cultures.
 "Fundraising is such a massive part of our culture.
 Something that we do naturally, but we often do it for church, for sports trips, or the things that matter for us," she says.

 She beautifully illustrates this point with a story from her time in South Auckland, contrasting it with her North Shore upbringing.
+"The kids were rocking up with unhealthy food, but they were getting bulk: the big packets of chips, or the big 2L drinks, and they did that because they wanted to share."

 "That is ingrained in us, that you don’t go to someone’s house empty-handed.”

-“I think that’s really a part of our Indigenous heritage.
-We naturally share with those who don’t have, who are right in front of us.
-That’s something I am trying to restore through B4A Collective.”
+"You don’t sit at a table and eat in front of someone without offering it to them.
+And I love that.
+I think that’s really a part of our Indigenous heritage.
+We naturally share with those who don’t have, who are right in front of us.”

 This concept of shared generosity, she says, was role-modeled by her mother, who was a leader in her community and created a safe space for neighborhood kids, feeding them and resourcing them with love and care.
 Michelle sees her own work as an extension of this legacy: helping nonprofit leaders show people they are loved and cared for in their season of hardship.